acend/container-basics-training/content/en/docs/04.0/_index.en.md

 ## Environment variables

 What happened?
-The mariadb server is not able to run without a proper configuration.
+The MariaDB server is not able to run without a proper configuration.
 Docker has the possibility to pass variables into the instantiation process via environment variables.
 Environment variables are passed via the parameter `-e` e.g.

 ```bash